Procedures for Development of University Policy

 5. Where appropriate, provide university members relevant to the policy’s subject matter an opportunity to review and comment on policy before final approval.

-6. After final approval, the executive officer(s) or delegate(s) should send an electronic copy along with written approval from the appropriate executive officer(s) or delegate(s) to [email protected].
+6. Once Finalized, the executive officer(s) or delegate(s) (i.e., Policy Approver) should email their approval along with an electronic copy of the revised SPG to [email protected].
 Once the electronic copy is received, Audit Services will update the Standard Practice Guide.
-The electronic copy and written approval are retained permanently.
+The electronic copy and approval are retained permanently.

 B. Policy Review/Change

-The university official(s) charged with the responsibility for implementing and/or updating university policies in his/her area is the policy owner(s).
+The university official(s) charged with the responsibility for implementing and/or updating university policies in their area is the policy owner(s).
 At least every five years, it is the responsibility of the policy owner(s) to review and update policies when necessary.
-Once a year, Audit Services will send a copy of the policies scheduled to be reviewed in that year to the policy owner(s).
-Each policy includes a “review date” and remains in effect even if the review date is past.
+Joint policy owners should determine responsibility for leading the review and update process to ensure policies remain up to date.
+Once a year, Audit Services will send a copy of the policies scheduled to be reviewed in that year as well as any overdue to the policy owner(s).
+Each policy includes a “Next Review Date” and remains in effect even if the review date is past.

-2. If no changes are required when a policy is reviewed, the policy owner(s) should send an email to [email protected] indicating no change to the policy.
+2. If no changes or minor revisions are made when a policy is reviewed, the policy approver should send an email along with an electronic copy of the revised SPG to [email protected].
+This will advance the next review date 5 years from the date of approval.

 C. Decommissioning an Existing Policy